ZeinebTek/CoverLetter-Generator/README.md

     python demo_gradio.py

 ### Upload your documents:
- * Upload your CV (docx format).
+ * Upload your CV (docx or pdf format).
- * Optionally upload your transcripts and certificates (docx format).
+ * Optionally upload your transcripts and certificates (docx or pdf format).
 ### Enter the job description:
  * Paste the job description into the text box.
 ### Adjust the temperature (optional):